 5.8 SOFTWARE PRODUCT ASSURANCE

 The BSM is controlled by a combination of spacecraft software and programmable electronics incorporated in the DRCU.
-This software is not written by the ATC.
-However the ATC specifies the programming requirements for the FPGA's on the BSMe which are programmed by LAM.
 Supporting test software is also developed for use with BSM model testing at the ATC.

 5.8.2 FPGA specification